Recent Searches

 Internship Objectives

-• Provide the student with practical experiences in health-related, safety, and emergency management settings under appropriate supervision by competent personnel.
+Provide students with practical experiences in health-related, safety, and emergency management settings under appropriate supervision by competent personnel.

-• Facilitate development of the student’s personal skills and knowledge needed for professional growth and employment.
+Facilitate development of students’ personal skills and knowledge necessary for professional growth and employment in the health field.

-• Enhance the student's understanding of the role of health and safety-related agencies or organizations in the health care delivery system in contributing to individual or community quality of life.
+Enhance students’ understanding of the role health and safety-related agencies play in the health care delivery system in contributing to individual or community quality of life.

-• Provide the student with opportunities to gain experiences in one or more of the Eight Areas of Responsibilities for Health Educators Specialists. (assessing needs; planning, implementing, evaluating and managing health education programs; serving as a health education resource person; advocating for health).
+Provide the student with opportunities to gain experiences in one or more of the Eight Areas of Responsibility for the field (assessing needs; planning, implementing, evaluating and managing health education programs; leadership and management; serving as a health education resource person; advocating for health).

 • Apply the knowledge and skills attained during course work to practical health-related settings and issues.